 Seminar

-Rafael Buhigas Jiménez: Forbidden to Enter: The Roma of the Basque Country in Nineteenth-Century Spain
+Rafael Buhigas Jiménez & David Martín Sánchez: The Roma of the Basque Country in Nineteenth Century Spain

 This article studies anti-Roma racism as a transnational phenomenon from the perspective of locally entrenched social history.
-Based on the idea that local contexts provide particulars of more complex phenomena, this article studies the Roma ...
+Based on the idea that local contexts provide nuances of more complex phenomena, this article studies the Roma of

 Read more